BackupTools/postgres-backup-s3/README.md

 - [x] Compression is done with pigz (parallel gzip)
 - [x] Creates bucket if it's not created
 - [x] Can be run in Kubernetes or Docker
-- [x] Backs up each database to a separate file, unless a specific one is specified in the PG_URI
+- [x] Backups all databases into separate files, unless specified in the PG_URI
 - [x] PGP encryption
 - [x] Available `COMPRESS=` methods: pigz, xz, bzip2, lrzip, brotli, zstd
 - [x] Ping database before backup